Godaddy-xie/3DLO/README.md

 *   Pytorch 0.4 (recommand) or 1.4
 *   CUDA 9.0
 ## File-structure
-This code retains implementations of some other methods (IOU loss, muti-keypoints, also including ablation, but not completely.) during my master-thesis process.
+This code retains implementations of some other methods (IOU loss, muti-keypoints, also including ablation, but not completely.) during my master-thesis.
 The source code of the final thesis version is src_uncertain_dist
 ```
       source_root